 GUP Condition Stanford Compliance N.8.
 Surveys to determine presence and location of wells prior to issuance of any building permit or grading permit.
 Stanford performed surveys to identify existing wells on building sites with ASA applications as required.
 Stanford reviews these historic wells surveys with every building project and confirms in the applications that no historic wells not properly closed are at the project location.
 N.9.
 Permit from Santa Clara Valley Water District for any proposed construction, demolition, grading, landscaping within 50- feet of the top of the bank.
-In 2007, SCVWD adopted an approach to defer to local permitting agencies for work conducted in creeks, and no longer require SCVWD permits.
 N.10 No new land use or practices within the unconfined zone that could pose a threat to the groundwater quality or supply.
 In 2009, Stanford mailed an informative pamphlet to all residential leaseholders whose property is located within the unconfined zone.
 This pamphlet contains valuable information regarding the sensitive nature of these properties with respect to the potential for downward migration of contaminants to groundwater.
 The pamphlet also provides "Best Management Practices" regarding proper application of landscape chemicals, notifying Stanford of abandoned wells and fuel tanks, and safe management of household chemicals and hazardous waste.
 Stanford also mailed this pamphlet to all other residential leaseholders that are not located within the unconfined zone as a part of continuing outreach.
 0. Cultural Resources 0.1.
 Assessment of structure with potential historic significance for building projects that involve the demolition of a structure 50 years or older.
 No projects approved in this reporting period involved buildings 50 years or older.
-O.2.
+0.2.
 Requirements for remodeling, alteration, or physical effect on structures that are 50 years old or more.
 No projects that received approval would have a physical effect on structures 50 years old or more.
 0.3.
 Archaeological resources map, site-specific analysis, and construction monitoring The Stanford archaeologist provided draft maps to the County Planning Office in March 2001 and a revision in 2014.
 These maps show the locations of all known prehistoric and historic archaeological resources in the unincorporated Santa Clara County portion of Stanford land.
 County and Stanford staffs will continue to work on revision and updates to these maps so they can be utilized by County staff to identify all known cultural resource site boundaries on Stanford land within the County's jurisdiction.
 All maps and updates will be maintained as confidential records.
 A cultural resources assessment was performed by state and federal agencies reviewing the Stanford University Upper Quarry Restoration (Frog Ponds).